Cetosteryl Alcohol Product Description

 Key Benefits

-- Skin-Friendly: Generally recognized as safe for use in cosmetics and personal care products.
+- Skin-Friendly: Generally recognized as safe for use in cosmetic products.